janklab/MCodeNavigator/README.md

 Bug reports, feedback, and minor bug fix PRs are welcome.
 Please ask first (by [submitting an issue](https://github.com/apjanke/MProjectNavigator/issues)) before doing PRs for new features or behavior changes.
 This is a personal project, and I'm finicky about its behavior, so I wouldn't want you to waste time writing code that won't be accepted.

+See [Developing](doc/Developing.md) for details on hacking MProjectNavigator itself.

 ## Acknowledgments

 I learned how to do the Matlab/Java tree programming from Yair Altman's <a href="https://www.mathworks.com/matlabcentral/fileexchange/14317-findjobj-find-java-handles-of-matlab-graphic-objects">findjobj</a> tool, and articles on his <a href="https://undocumentedmatlab.com/">Undocumented Matlab</a> site.